mixxxdj/manual/source/chapters/library.rst

 .. _library-properties-editor:

 **Properties editor**:
-  To open the editor right-click on a **single track** in the library or any track label in decks or samplers, then select :guilabel:`Properties` in the track menu.
+  To open the editor right-click on selected tracks in the library or any track label in decks or samplers, then select :guilabel:`Properties` in the track menu.
   You can also double-click any track label in the decks or samplers to open the editor directly.